What do you currently need to know about corona (Englisch)

 Health and tips on conduct

-What remains important: Keep a distance of at least 1.5 metres to other people, wash your hands regularly and thoroughly, cover your mouth and nose and air rooms regularly.
-Masks (OP or FFP type) must currently be worn on public transport and entering shops, you must wear a medical mask or so-called surgical masks or respirator masks in accordance with the FFP2 or a similar standard.
+What remains important: Keep a distance of at least 1.5 metres to other people, wash your hands regularly and thoroughly, cover your mouth and nose, and air rooms regularly.
+Masks (OP or FFP type) must currently be worn on public transport and in shops.
+Each federal state is to decide if this precaution shall remain in effect.